mindspore-ai/docs/docs/mindinsight/docs/source_en/debugger.md

 In addition, do not use data offload mode during training (you need to set `dataset_sink_mode` in `model.train` to `False`) to ensure that the debugger can obtain the training information of each step.

-After the debugger environment is prepared, run the training script.
+After the environment and training script are prepared, run the training script.

 ## Debugger UI Introduction